SUBJECTS OFFERED AT HOPE SCHOOL

 Group B: Computer Applications Technology (CAT) or Life Sciences

-Group C: Geography or Business Studies or Physical Sciences (Must then take pure Mathematics)
+Group C: Geography, Business Studies, or Physical Sciences

 Consumer Class